justin-napolitano/create_deploy_cloud_run_job/README.md

 create_deploy_cloud_run_job/
 ├── create_deploy_cloud_run.sh   # Main deployment script
-├── Dockerfile                   # Dockerfile for Python application (assumed) ├── README.md                    # This README
+├── Dockerfile                   # Dockerfile for Python application (assumed) ├── README.md                    # This file
 ├── index.md                    # Documentation/tutorial
-└── keys/                       # Directory for service account key (not included)
 ```

-- The script dynamically generates `cloudbuild.yaml` during execution.

 ## Future Work / Roadmap

+- Add support for customizable deployment regions and service accounts via script arguments
+- Integrate automated tests for the deployment script
 - Add support for environment variables and secrets management
-- Parameterize region and service account via CLI arguments
+- Provide support for other container registries beyond Google Container Registry
-- Add validation and error handling for missing files and permissions
+- Enhance error handling and logging within the script
-- Support for different programming languages beyond Python
-- Integration tests for deployment pipeline
-- Documentation enhancements with usage examples and troubleshooting
+- Include example Python application and Dockerfile for quick start

+---

+*Note: This README assumes the presence of a Dockerfile and Python application in the repository root, as referenced in the documentation.*